astropy/reproject/docs/celestial.rst

           described below.
 In future, we will provide a convenience function to return the area of all the pixels to make it easier.

+          However, the :ref:`adaptive resampling<adaptive>` algorithm provides
+          an option to conserve flux by appropriately rescaling each output pixel.
+With this option, an image in flux units need not be coverted to surface brightness.

 .. _common:

 Common options